1jour1vin

 Rated estate (2021 guide) Recommended

-Lots of aromas of rose petals, stems, and sandalwood, as well as plums and berries.
-Medium-bodied, with a tight palate and very fine tannins that extend throughout the wine.
+Plenty of aromas of rose petals, stems, and sandalwood, as well as plums and berries.
+Medium-bodied, with a tight palate and very fine tannins that carry through the entire length of the wine.
 Linear and concentrated.
 Notes of nutmeg and pie crust enhance the palate.
-It is accessible now, but needs three or four years to open up.
-Try after 2026.
+It is drinkable now but needs three or four years to open up.
+Try it after 2026.

 Jeb Dunnuck